Good question. About your “friend.” And your “friendship.” Yikes!

 Not that you have an OBLIGATION to do these things.
 And certainly, people who are members of the groups this guy is disparaging have no obligation to engage or correct this guy or anyone like him.
 It’s his own job to educate himself.

 But you say you’re his friend, so there you go.

 Also, this is assuming that you two are having a private conversation.
 If you were having a public conversation, I think your obligation to the world at large is greater than your obligation to your “friend.”
 Meaning that you should do anything you can to keep people he might be “sexist, cissexist and homophobic” to from having to hear a single word out of his awful fucking mouth.

 Since you let the chat go by without saying anything this time, send him a very short message that says something like, “Hey, last time we talked you said some things I found pretty troubling.
-Just so you know, I obviously think men and women can do the same parenting jobs (and regular jobs), and I support LGBT and gender nonconforming people.”
+Just so you know, I obviously think men and women can do the same parenting jobs (and regular jobs), and I support LGBT people and people of all gender expressions.”